 He began his speech with an impeccable historical introduction:

 Nine months from now, 100 years ago, the horror of all ages came together to open the curtain on mankind’s greatest century of violence – the 20th century.

-His speech noted how today’s youth were unlikely to face the nationalist urge for war faced by young men nearly a hundred years ago…let alone be dragooned into fighting a war in Europe.
+So, his speech noted how today’s youth were unlikely to face the nationalist urge for war faced by young men nearly a hundred years ago…let alone be dragooned into fighting a war in Europe.
 That has to be progress of sorts.